Back to top

 When I first visited Hinde House Academy, I was taken aback by the stunning grounds and views, the diverse student and staff body and how welcomed I felt.
 14 years later, I still feel as grateful for the opportunity to work at the academy.
 I hope in the future to inspire people into having the same passion and work ethic I feel every day and become a key leader in my field, offering my support and expertise to all academies across the Trust.”

-Connor Elliot, Vice Principal, Hinde House Academy
+Connor Elliott, Vice Principal, Hinde House 2-16 Academy

 Connor wanted to work for the Brigantia Learning Trust because its values aligned with his own, and he wanted the opportunity to make a difference to the outcomes and attainment of students across Sheffield.
 As Associate Principal, Connor has thoroughly enjoyed his first years on the Senior Leadership Team, with responsibility linked to shaping students’ pathways, making a wider difference to the academy and Trust and improving life chances for the students in his care.